“Buy or Bye”™ – Daily Fantasy Football Plays for Week 15 2021 Cash Games

 By Ha Kung Wong

-In 2019, we were over 70% for cash lineups and we’re back with more Daily Fantasy Football advice for Cash Games for Week 15 of the 2020 season!
-We’re 68.0% on lineups so far this year, but we’re looking to win even more in 2020!
+In 2020, we were over 70% for cash lineups and we’re back with more Daily Fantasy Football advice for Cash Games for Week 15 of the 2021 season!

 Cash Games, for those who don’t know, are essentially the lowest risk games.
 They include “50/50” games, in which half the entrants win about 1.8x the entry fee, and “Double Ups”, in which slightly less than half the entrants win 2x the entry fee.